jonludlam/blog/src/pages/articles/2018-03-03---Reducing-Code-Generation/index.md

 }
 ```

 Here we've got a type parameterized over two type variables: `'c` and `'f`.
-The first variable, `'c`, represents the class and is phantom in the same way we previously saw for the Ref.t type.
-The `'f` variable represents the OCaml type of the field, e.g. string or int64.
+The first variable, `'c`, represents the class (e.g. VM or VBD) and is phantom in the same way we previously saw for the `Ref.t` type.
+The `'f` variable represents the OCaml type of the field, e.g. string for the `name` field or int64 for the `memory` field.
 Let's pop this type into a module with some helper functions:

 ```ocaml
 module Field : sig